ayu-theme/ayu-vim/README.md

 ![Imgur](http://i.imgur.com/zPs92Hk.png)

 # Pre-alpha Warning
 This theme is in development stage and a lot of things need to be covered.
-Theme works only with [Neovim](https://neovim.io) and `termguicolors` option.
+Theme works only if VIM supports `termguicolors` option.
+This is true for [Neovim](https://neovim.io) and VIM from 7.4.1799.

 # Instalation
 ```VimL